-Every day I see people drowning their emotions in wine, Xanax and other drugs, or excessive behavior.
-What if what they are seeking was just more joy and it could be found IN them?
+Every day I see people drowning their emotions in wine, Xanax, other drugs, or excessive behavior.
+What if what they are seeking was just more joy, and it could be found IN them?
 Instead of getting drunk on Chardonnay, they exchanged that for yoga or inner peace?
-Could we be a better community, treat each other with more kindness and less passive aggressive BS?
+Could we be a better community, treat each other with more kindness and less passive-aggressive BS?

-Looking at it, there were some shitty things that happened that night in my opinion.
+Looking at it, there were some shitty things that happened that night, in my opinion.
 The healthcare that I received was ridiculous.
-In spite of having very good health insurance that was capable of paying for tests to run, I was sent home with a prescription for a high dose anti-anxiety medicine that as they gave it to me left me barely able to keep my eyes open and no guidance at all as to what to do next.
+Despite having very good health insurance that was capable of paying for tests to run, I was sent home with a prescription for a high dose anti-anxiety medicine that, as they gave it to me, left me barely able to keep my eyes open and no guidance at all as to what to do next.

-What I came to realize is that taking back my health also comes with taking back control over my emotions.
+I realized that taking back my health also comes with taking back control over my emotions.
 I never want to feel that helpless, scared, and cast-off again.

 We have the power to choose how we see the world, how we react to stimuli, and who we want to be.
-I want to be is less stressed, less angry about politics and that bitch in my neighborhood who talks crap.
 We should want to wake up in the morning feeling like the best day yet is right in front of me instead of rolling over and looking at our phones and fearing the worst has happened overnight.

 I want to BE a light in the dark, a firefly.

-Dancing with Fireflies is taking more steps to be a place of joy, sharing stories of empowerment and love.
-I want all of you to leave here feeling better, feeling like you read something that you can relate to and it makes you feel good inside.
+Dancing with Fireflies takes more steps to be a place of joy, sharing stories of empowerment and love.
+I want all of you to leave here feeling better, feeling like you read something that you can relate to, and it makes you feel good inside.

 One day at a time, one post at a time, one effort at a time.